rust-edu/rust-edu.github.io/content/news/campus_tour.md

 This is just the beginning.

-In the future tours, **Rust Africa** plans to expand the tour to tech hubs in:
+In future tours, **Rust Africa** plans to expand the tour to tech hubs in:
 - **Kenya**
 - **Ghana**
 - **Rwanda**
 - **South Africa**

-The goal is clear: to ensure that Rust has a home in every country and tech ecosystem across Africa.But to do more, we need more.To deepen our impact, we must go beyond tours.
+The goal is clear: to ensure that Rust has a home in every country and a tech ecosystem across Africa.
+But to do more, we need more.
+To deepen our impact, we must go beyond tours.
 We need:
 - Sustained mentorship
 - Access to hardware for embedded development
 - Funding for student-led Rust clubs
 - Internship pipelines
 - Institutional partnerships to formally adopt Rust into academic curricula

-There is immense untapped talent on this continent.With the right support, we can equip thousands of students with the tools they need to build safe, performant, and globally relevant software all while growing Africa’s influence in open-source.
+There is immense untapped talent on this continent.
+With the right support, we can equip thousands of students with the tools they need to build safe, performant, and globally relevant software all while growing Africa’s influence in open-source.

 ## Get Involved

-By introducing Rust to students and developers across the continent, we’re laying the foundation for a future where **African Rustaceans** are: Building the tools of tomorrow Contributing to open-source Leading communities of their own.
-The **Rust Africa Campus Tour** is a bold step toward a future where African developers are not just consumers of technology, but key contributors to global innovation — and Rust is a big part of that journey.
+By introducing Rust to students and developers across the continent, we’re laying the foundation for a future where **African Rustaceans** are:
+- Building the tools of tomorrow
+- Contributing to open-source
+- Leading communities of their own.

+The **Rust Africa Campus Tour** is a bold step towards a future where African developers are not just consumers of technology, but key contributors to global innovation — and Rust is a big part of that journey.

 We’re actively looking for:
 - Academic institutions ready to host Rust events